rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 !!!
 WARNING

-    Don't start or activate the service yourself, pacemaker will take care of it.
+    Don not start or activate the service yourself.
+Pacemaker will take care of it.

-An HTML page containing the server name will be displayed by default:
+An HTML page containing the server name will show by default:

 ```bash
 echo "<html><body>Node $(hostname -f)</body></html>" | sudo tee "/var/www/html/index.html"
 ```

 The Pacemaker resource agent will use the `/server-status` page (see apache chapter) to determine its health status.
-It must be activated by creating the file `/etc/httpd/conf.d/status.conf` on both servers:
+You must activate it by creating the file `/etc/httpd/conf.d/status.conf` on both servers:

 ```bash
 sudo vim /etc/httpd/conf.d/status.conf